 With IOTA being a relatively recently released project as well as having a different technology, it can be sometimes confusing to know the best place to store it.
 Many of the top quality wallets which support other major cryptocurrencies do not have support for IOTA due to the difference in the technology.
 We have researched the best IOTA wallets which supports this cryptocurrency.
 All of the selected will be based on security, functionality, and usability.
 These are:

 Hardware wallets are the most secure type of wallet for the everyday cryptocurrency user.
 Funds stored on a hardware wallet are mostly kept offline.
 The private key of hardware wallets is stored on the wallet itself making it extremely secure.
-Users can easily connect the device to a computer to manage their account and send transactions.
+Users can easily connect the device to a computer to manage their accounts and send transactions.
 High levels of encryption are applied and the funds are safe even if the user uses the device on a compromised computer.

 Unfortunately for IOTA holders, the vast majority of hardware wallets do not support IOTA.
 Up until recently, no hardware wallets supported IOTA.
 Fortunately, Ledger Nano S will now be supporting IOTA.
-On the 2nd November 2018, the IOTA Foundation announced a collaboration with Ledger.
-The wallet will integrate with the IOTA foundation Trinity wallet enabling users to secure their funds offline while being able to manage their wallet through Trinity.
+On the 2nd of November 2018, the IOTA Foundation announced a collaboration with Ledger.
+The wallet will integrate with the IOTA foundation Trinity wallet enabling users to secure their funds offline while being able to manage their wallets through Trinity.